isomerpages/mse/news/-parliament-Q-&-A/_posts/2021-09-14-oral-reply-to-pq-on-floods.md

 ---
-title: Oral Reply to Parliamentary Questions on Floods
+title: Oral Reply to Parliamentary Questions on Flooding
-permalink: /resource-room/category/2021-09-14-oral-reply-to-pq-on-floods/
+permalink: /resource-room/category/2021-09-14-oral-reply-to-pq-on-flooding/
 image:
 file_url:
 description:
 ---

-#### Oral Reply by Ms Grace Fu, Minister for Sustainability and the Environment, to Parliamentary Questions on Floods
+#### Oral Reply by Ms Grace Fu, Minister for Sustainability and the Environment, to Parliamentary Questions on Flooding

 **Mr Seah Kian Peng:** To ask the Minister for Sustainability and the Environment (a) whether the Ministry has conducted a comprehensive review of areas that are susceptible to flash flood situations like what was experienced on the morning of Friday 20 August 2021; and (b) what plans are being made to mitigate such possibilities from recurring going forward.